 Students who have earned previous college credit from other accredited institutions may apply for admission to Truman State University prior to all academic semesters.
 Such students must show a preparedness for study at Truman based on the following criteria: 1) high school academic record, 2) previous college entrance examination score(s), 3) cumulative grade point average on previous college credits, and 4) the strength of their high school and college curricula.
+Applicants receive individual consideration by the Admission Committee.
 Students who would not meet the University's first-time freshman admission criteria are not normally granted admission as transfer students.